+10. Does the participating provider provide any services in locations that are not owned/ leased or controlled/operated by the participating provider, such as locations in the community or private homes?

+🖵 Yes 🖵 No

+If Yes, describe what services are provided in these locations.

+Are there written procedures in place that add dress safety at the ser vice delivery site for:

+Persons served?
+Yes D No

+Personnel?
+Yes 🖵 No

+Do the written procedures include:

-10. lea oes the participating provider provide any s used or controlled/operated by the participa mmunity or private homes?
-Yes No If : Yes , describe what services are provided in thes se locations. re there written procedures in place that add Persons served? s safety at the ser Yes e delivery site for: • Personnel?
-Yes No Do ■ the written procedures include: Consideration of any emergency procedures that may already be in place at the service delivery site?
-Yes No • The physical environment, including accessibility, of the service delivery site?
+$\mathcal{D}($ the written procedures menuae. • Consideration of any emergency procedures that may already be in place at the service delivery site?
+Yes No - The physical environment, including accessibility, of the service delivery site?
 Yes No • Basic needs in the event of an emergency?
 Yes No • Actions to be taken in the event of an emergency?
 Yes No • Provisions for communication by personnel while providing services regarding decisions to continue or discontinue services?
 Yes No

 Where are these procedures documented?

 How do you ensure that personnel and persons served are aware of and know how to consistently implement these procedures if necessary?

-11. There is ready access to:
+- 11. There is ready access to:

-a.
+- a.
 First aid expertise.

-b.
+- b.
 First aid equipment.

-c.
+- c.
 First aid supplies.

-d.
+- d.
 Relevant emergency information on the:

-(1) Persons served.
+- (1) Persons served.

-(2) Personnel.
+- (2) Personnel.

-Intent Statements

 It is important to provide a safe setting for the persons served and personnel.
 The adequacy of first aid expertise reflects the needs of the population served as well as the service setting.
 Necessary emergency resources, including people trained to respond and the location of first aid equipment and supplies, are known and quickly available during program hours.
 First aid supplies are checked for expiration and availability of adequate supply through a systematic process and replenished and replaced as needed.

 11.d.
 The organization has a mechanism in place to ensure that emergency information is kept current on persons served and personnel.

-Survey Preparation n Questions

-Describe how your organization has ready access to:
+- 11. Describe how your organization has ready access to:

-■ First aid expertise.
+- First aid expertise.

-■ First aid equipment.
+- First aid equipment.

-Fii - est aid supplies.
+- First aid supplies.

-levant emergency information on: Persons served.

-Personnel.

-- 12. The participating provider implements written procedures regarding critical incidents that:

-- a.
-Specify the following critical incidents:

-- (1) Medication errors.

-- (2) Use of seclusion.

-- (3) Use of restraint.

-- (4) Incidents involving injury.

-- (5) Communicable disease.

-- (6) Infection control.

-- (7) Aggression or violence.

-- (8) Use and unauthorized possession of weapons.

-- (9) Wandering.

-- (10) Elopement.

-- (11) Vehicular accidents.

-- (12) Biohazardous accidents.

-- (13) Unauthorized use and possession of legal or illegal substances.

-- (14) Abuse.

-- (15) Neglect.

-- (16) Suicide and attempted suicide.

-- (17) Sexual assault.

-- (18) Overdose.

-- (19) Other sentinel events.
+- Relevant emergency information on: Persons served. - Personnel.
+12. The participating provider implements written procedures regarding critical incidents that: a.
+Specify the following critical incidents: (1) Medication errors.
+(2) Use of seclusion.
+(3) Use of restraint.
+(4) Incidents involving injury.
+(5) Communicable disease.
+(6) Infection control.
+(7) Aggression or violence.
+(8) Use and unauthorized possession of weapons.
+(9) Wandering.
+(10) Elopement.
+(11) Vehicular accidents.
+(12) Biohazardous accidents.
+(13) Unauthorized use and possession of legal or illegal substances.
+(14) Abuse.
+(15) Neglect.
+(16) Suicide and attempted suicide.
+(17) Sexual assault.
+(18) Overdose.
+(19) Other sentinel events.

 - b.
 Include:

 - (1) Prevention.

 - (2) Reporting.

 - (3) Documentation.